 Initial Application Eligibility

 To be eligible for initial application, students must have a senior semester or senior year remaining after the initial term of application.
-For example, a student that applies to the program by February 1, 2016 must still have remaining course work left to take during the fall 2016 semester, or the 2016-2017 academic year.
-Students graduating in May 2016 or August 2016 would not be eligible to apply.
+For example, a student that applies to the program by February 1, 2017 must still have remaining course work left to take during the fall 2017 semester, or the 2017-2018 academic year.
+Students graduating in May 2017 or August 2017 would not be eligible to apply for the initial stage.
 Alumni are also not eligible.
 September 1 applicants that have a spring semester internship in the immediate term following application submission are eligible.
 Students are encouraged to meet with an Accountancy Adviser if they have questions about eligibility.

-Seniors that would like to pursue graduate education at ILLINOIS, but who missed the BS/MAS Initial Application, may apply to the Department’s MSA program.
-College of Business Accountancy alumni that did not pursue the BS/MAS program as undergraduates are also eligible to apply to the MSA Program.
+College of Business Accountancy alumni that did not pursue the BS/MAS program as undergraduates are eligible to apply to the MSA Program.

 *NO LATE APPLICATIONS WILL BE ACCEPTED*